THE WHAREKIRAUPONGA UNDERGROUND MINE

 PROPERTY DAMAGE

-Consent conditions for vibration from the development of the ore transport tunnel will be set well below the level where property damage could occur.
-We know from the community, that there can be concern around what we would do if mine-related activity caused property damage.
 In recognition of this, we have a procedure in place to assist owners if they believe their property may have been damaged.
-If it is determined that property damage is attributable to our activities, OceanaGold Waihi will remedy the damage at our cost.
-Our experience in Waihi with our Correnso and Martha Underground mines shows that this approach works well and provides assurance to property owners on land above any underground infrastructure.
+If it is determined that property damage is attributable to our activities, we will remedy the damage at our cost.
+Our experience in Waihi with our Correnso and Martha Underground mines shows that this approach provides assurance to property owners on land above any underground infrastructure.

 SITE ACCESS ROADS